algolia/algoliasearch-client-javascript/API.md

 const App = () => <InstantSearch requester={requester} />;
 ```

-Cache will be enabled by default
+Cache will be disabled by default, to give the freedom of not having to fight with results that are stale.
+However, it should be enabled in higher level libraries like InstantSearch, for its obvious advantage.
+Once it's enabled, it will employ the ["stale while revalidate"](https://tools.ietf.org/html/rfc5861) caching strategy.

 > how to disable it?